Peterenterprise298/documentation/content/applications/hr/referrals.rst

 To redeem points for a reward, click the :guilabel:`Rewards` button on the main Referrals dashboard.
 All the configured rewards are listed in individual reward cards.
-The points required to purchase the reward is listed in the top right corner of the card.
+The points required to purchase the reward is listed in the top-right corner of the card.
 If the user has enough points to purchase a reward, a :guilabel:`🧺 (basket) Buy` button appears at the bottom of the reward card.
 If they do not have enough points for a reward, the reward card displays :guilabel:`You need another (x) points to buy this` instead of a buy button.

 Click the :guilabel:`🧺 (basket) Buy` button on a reward to purchase it.
-A confirmation pop-up appears, asking if the user is sure they want to purchase the reward.
+A :guilabel:`Confirmation` pop-up window appears, asking if the user is sure they want to purchase the reward.
 Click :guilabel:`OK` to purchase the item, or :guilabel:`Cancel` to close the window and cancel the purchase.

 After :guilabel:`OK` is clicked, the pop-up window closes, and the points used to purchase the reward are subtracted from the user's available points.
 The rewards presented are now updated to